mdcaddic/Greenline33/README.md

 Greenline33 manuals for original equipment

 json files for node red dashboards
 - 48v Power
 - RPi Control - borrowed from https://pysselilivet.blogspot.com/
 - 12v Power
-- Navigation Data - Use lat/long to update the boats-near-us html page.
-Link opens a new tab with vesselfinder.com web site using current lat/long and sets zoom to 13

 Sun Chi configuration
 VW TDI150-5